Services | Reverse Exchanges

 The following is an outline of the procedure that is used for consummating a reverse tax deferred exchange under Internal Revenue Code section 1031:

-The ("Exchanger") would loan Marin County Exchange Corporation ("MCEC") the funds for the down payment on the new investment property ("Replacement Property") to be acquired.
-MCEC would give Exchanger a promissory note for that amount due in 180 days or alternatively, the note provides that the Relinquished Property would be deeded to Exchanger to satisfy the note if the exchange cannot be consummated or Exchanger decides not to sell the old investment property ("Relinquished Property").
+The ("Exchanger") would loan Marin County Exchange Corporation ("MCEC") the funds for the down payment on the new investment Replacement Property ("Replacement Property") to be acquired.
+MCEC would give Exchanger a promissory note for that amount due in 180 days or alternatively, the note provides that the Replacement Property would be deeded to Exchanger to satisfy the note if the exchange cannot be consummated or Exchanger decides not to sell the old investment property ("Relinquished Property").

 MCEC acquires the Replacement Property.
 At that time the transaction can proceed in one of two manners: